-The rainwater drainage valve is located underneath the maintenance hatch located in the floor of the aft seat storage space.
+The rainwater drainage closing valve is located under the middle hatch of the aft seat.
 This drain valve is meant to be shut only when at maximum load to prevent potential water incursion.
 In other loading conditions, the drain valve should remain open to let rainwater drain from the boat.

-1. Rainwater drainage valve
+- 1. Hand-operated bilge pump - 2.
+Rainwater drainage valve